Editor’s note: The following article is curated from the GoDaddy community. We’ve made some light edits for formatting and clarity.

 4. Scale down or compress your images.

 Photos/graphic file sizes are a huge factor in how fast your site loads.
-Having the best looking graphics with the smallest file size should be your goal.
+Having the highest quality images with the smallest file size should be your goal.
 You can experiment to find the format that offers the best looking image (JPG vs. PNG for example) with the smallest file size.
 Graphic programs allow you to set the level of resolution quality — which of course will increase or decrease the file size.
 You can also use only tools like CompressPNG or CompressJPEG to reduce your image sizes.

 5. You don’t need print-resolution photographs on the web.